-This special three-day tour starts off with a morning collection from a central London location after which we would drive down to Dover, crossing the English Channel either by Euro-tunnel or Ferry and arriving on the French coast shortly afterwards.
+This special three-day WW1 Tour to Ypres and The Somme starts off with a morning collection from a central London location.
+Then we drive down to Dover, crossing the English Channel either by Euro-tunnel or Ferry.
+Soon we will find ourselves in France!

 Our first day we see you drive an hour or so to the Belgian city of Ypres.
-Here we would drop off our bags into a quality hotel and visit the museum in the incredible Cloth Hall in the central square.
+Here we would drop off our bags into a quality hotel.
+Then we visit the museum in the incredible Cloth Hall in the central square.

 We would then drive to visit some of the memorable sites in the vicinity of the Ypres.
 The Hill 60 bunker followed by a rare intact German bunker only accessible by private car.
-Later we would visit the impressive Tyne Cot cemetery before driving the short distance to the small and peaceful village of Passchendaele.
+Later we would visit the impressive Tyne Cot cemetery.
+Followed by a short drive the to the small and peaceful village of Passchendaele.

 Finally, we would return to our hotel for dinner after which we’d walk to the Menin Gate to observe the Last Post ceremony at 8 pm.
 The rest of the evening can be spent at leisure perhaps sampling chocolate in the many boutique shops or having a drink of some fine Belgian beer.

 Day 2 would see us visit another cemetery as we leave Ypres and head south-west into France.
 On arrival in Picardy, we would visit the monumental Thiepval memorial and museum and perhaps one or two of the cemeteries or memorials such as the Ulster Tower.
-After lunch at a local restaurant, we would visit the tiny hamlet of Beaumont Hamel to see the Newfoundland Memorial and see some of the trenches and craters that still dot the landscape.
+After lunch at a local restaurant, we would visit the tiny hamlet of Beaumont Hamel.
+Here we will see the Newfoundland Memorial and see some of the trenches and craters that still dot the landscape.

 Finally on our way to our hotel we would visit the massive Lochnagar Crater, which was detonated at 7.28am on July 1st to signal the start of the Battle of The Somme.